bartificer/programming-by-stealth/docs/pbs94.md

 So, **when an instance function executes,  `this` will always be a reference to a specific instance of the class that defined the function**.

 Things are quite different within constructor functions.
-The reason for this is actually quite logical when you think about it — instance functions are intended to interact with the data they are encapsulated with, constructor functions are intended to initialise the data within a fresh instance object.
+The reason is actually quite logical when you think about it — instance functions are intended to interact with the data they are encapsulated with, constructor functions are intended to initialise the data within a fresh instance object.

 Since the job of a constructor function is to build an instance object, you need a way of referencing the object that's under construction, and JavaScript chose to use the keyword `this` for that purpose.